-Cholesterol is an essential structural component of cell membranes and functions for maintain the stability of cells.
+Cholesterol is an essential structural component of cell membranes and functions to maintain the stability of cells.

-It is one of the chief components of bile acids and required for synthesis of cholic acid and chenodeoxycholic acid in the liver.
+It is one of the chief components of bile acids and is required for the synthesis of cholic acid and chenodeoxycholic acid in the liver.

-Cholesterol is the main compound from which steroid hormones, for e.g. Testosterone, are produced.
+Cholesterol is the main compound from which steroid hormones, e.g. Testosterone, are produced.